10 Jobs That Are Booming Right Now

 Who's Hiring Now

-The U.S. Department of Labor reported that the unemployment rate dropped to 7.9% and there were 661,000 job gains in September 2020.
-There were employment increases in leisure and hospitality, retail trade, health care and social assistance, and professional and business services.
+The U.S. Department of Labor reported that the unemployment rate remained at 6.7% and there were 140,000 job losses in December 2020.
+There were employment increases in professional and business services, retail trade, and construction.
+Employment in leisure and hospitality and in private education declined.